Summary

 Lesson Slides (attached)

-Lesson Handout (attached, one per student)
+Lesson Guide (attached; one per student)

-Lesson Handout with Teacher's Notes (attached)
+Lesson Guide with Teacher's Notes (attached)

-Data Table handout (attached, one per student)
+Data Table handout (attached; one per student)

 Spectrum tubes (The Vernier set includes He, H2, Ne, Ar, N2, CO2, and Air.
 If you have access to a different set of tubes, use those.)